kubernetes/website/content/en/docs/concepts/workloads/job.md

 `.spec.backoffLimit` described above.
 Once `.spec.backoffLimit` has been reached the Job will be marked as failed and any running Pods will be terminated.

 Another way to terminate a Job is by setting an active deadline.
+You can do this by setting the `.spec.activeDeadlineSeconds` field of the Job to a number of seconds.
+ The `activeDeadlineSeconds` applies to the duration of the job, no matter how many Pods are created.
+Once a Job reaches `activeDeadlineSeconds`, all of its running Pods are terminated and the Job status will become `type: Failed` with `reason: DeadlineExceeded`.

+By default, a Job will run uninterrupted unless a Pod fails, at which point the Job defers to the `.spec.backoffLimit` described above.
+Another way to terminate a Job is by setting an active deadline.
 Do this by setting the `.spec.activeDeadlineSeconds` field of the Job to a number of seconds.

 The `activeDeadlineSeconds` applies to the duration of the job, no matter how many Pods are created.
-Once a Job reaches `activeDeadlineSeconds`, all of its running Pods are terminated and the Job status will become `type: Failed` with `reason: DeadlineExceeded`.
+Once a Job reaches `activeDeadlineSeconds`, all of its Pods are terminated and the Job status will become `type: Failed` with `reason: DeadlineExceeded`.

 Note that a Job's `.spec.activeDeadlineSeconds` takes precedence over its `.spec.backoffLimit`.
 Therefore, a Job that is retrying one or more failed Pods will not deploy additional Pods once it reaches the time limit specified by `activeDeadlineSeconds`, even if the `backoffLimit` is not yet reached.